 To measure student progress, students will be tested in accordance with State standards and District policy.

-Unless exempted, each student will be expected to pass the appropriate End of Course Assessments, which will be given twice a year (Fall: makeups, Spring: Initial testing and make ups).
-Students only need to retake those parts of the test they do not pass.
-Make-up dates are scheduled, but unnecessary absences should be avoided.
+Unless exempted, each student will be expected to take the appropriate Ohio Assessment.
+Makeup dates are scheduled, but unnecessary absences should be avoided.

 Additional group tests are given to students to monitor progress and determine educational mastery levels.
 These tests are used to help the staff determine instructional needs.

-Testing Dates 2022-2023

-End of Course Exams ACT ASVAB To Be Determined TBA TBA